jjmatthews/redis/timeseries.rst

 Time Series API
 =============================

-This is a proposal implementation for a timeserie API in redis_.
+This is a proposal for a possible implementation a timeserie API in redis_.
+A timeserie is an important data-structure not yet supported.
+It is a unique sorted associative container, that is to say it associates unique times to values.

-Values, which can be anything you like, are ordered with respect to times (double values), and can be accessed by times or rank.
+Values, which can be anything you like, are ordered with respect to times (double values), and can be accessed by times or rank (the ordr of times in the timeserie).
 Times are unique, that is to say in a timeserie there will be only one value associated with a time.

-The values are added to an hash table mapping these values to times.
+Internally, Values are added to an hash table mapping these values to times.
 At the same time the values are added to a skip list to maintain sorting with respect times.